rbrtsmith/rbrtsmith.github.io/_posts/2015-05-08-JavaScript-Callbacks.md

 {% endhighlight %}

-The `forEach` function iterates over an array, executing a callback function on each item, as you can see from the example above there are 3 parameters that we can access, the current value, the current index and the array itself.
+The `forEach` function iterates over an array, executing a callback function on each item, as you can see from the example above there are 3 parameters that we can access: the current value, the current index and the array itself.
 This is demonstrated from the output of the above program:

 {% highlight javascript %}
 0